robertosousa1/robertosousa1/README.md

 [![Linkedin: robertosousa01](https://img.shields.io/badge/-Roberto%20Alves-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/robertosousa01/)](https://www.linkedin.com/in/robertosousa01/)

 My name is Roberto.
-I am a senior software engineer and tech lead.
-I've been a developer since I was 14 years old.
-I am a software architecture enthusiast, I contribute with open source.
-I mentor communities, events and online courses.
-I love speaking at technology events.
-I currently work as a software consultant for Altran.
+Developer since age 14.
+Software Architecture Enthusiast.
+Mentor at technology events, instructor in online courses, speaker, author and open source contributor.
+In recognition of my contributions to the technology community, I was awarded the titles of Microsoft MVP, AWS Community Builder and Elastic Contributor.
+Currently Coordinator of Architecture and Software Development at Hospital Israelita Albert Einstein.

 ## 📫 How to reach me